keldigitalcube/tinymce-templates/readme.txt

 = Some features: =

 * Add "Insert Template" button to Visual Editor.
-* You can edit template on WordPress admin.
+* You can edit the template on WordPress admin.
 * Copy to template from posts & pages.
 * You can insert templates as shortcode.